 The average cost of a shipping container is now over $10,000 — four times higher than a year ago

 The rising costs of shipping services these days is one of the most concerning ecommerce statistics.
 Simply purchasing a single shipping container now costs an average of $10,000, and this doesn't even factor in additional transportation expenses such as carrier rates and demurrage/detention fees.
 The rising cost of shipping services highlights the importance of cost-effective supply chain management, which Shopify strives to help its users achieve.

 On the topic of shipping, 66% of ecommerce customers expect it to be free.
-Check out our helpful guide to find out how your ecommerce business can continue to offer free shipping — in spite of rising shipping costs.
+Check out our helpful guide to find out how your ecommerce business can continue to offer free shipping — despite rising shipping costs.

 Statistics about the Shopify company

 Shopify has come a long way since being founded in 2006.
 Today, Shopify and Shopify Plus are used by merchants all over the world, who sell products on their own sites as well as Facebook, Instagram, eBay, Amazon, and more.

 Here are six Shopify statistics and trends that show just how far the platform has come in the past two-and-a-half decades.

 Shopify has over 8,000 apps in its app store

 Utilizing third-party apps and integrations is one of the best ways to optimize your Shopify store.
 Thankfully, Shopify offers plenty of these third-party apps to choose from.
 With over 8,000 apps available on the Shopify app store, you shouldn't have any trouble finding the solutions you need for marketing, sales, customer support, order fulfillment, and beyond.